Blur-hash/blur-hash-service/README.md

   <img src="https://blur-hash.com/logo2.a7c40623.png">
 </p>

-Blur hash as a service is a wrapper around the website: [www.blur-hash.com](https://www.blur-hash.com)
+Blur hash as a service is a wrapper around the website and api: [blur-hash.com](https://www.blur-hash.com)

-You can get your free api key by signing up here: [https://blur-hash.com/login](https://blur-hash.com/#/login)
+You can get your free api key by signing up here: [blur-hash.com/login](https://blur-hash.com/#/login)

 ### To install run